darshil0/socratic-math-tutor/CONTRIBUTING.md

-# Contributing to Socratic Math Tutor
+## Contributing to Socratic Math Tutor

-Thank you for your interest in contribute!
-We welcome help in making this tutor more effective and accessible.
+Thank you for your interest in contributing to Socratic Math Tutor.
+We welcome improvements that make the tutor more effective, accessible, and reliable.

 ## Development Standards

-### 1. TypeScript & Type Safety
+### TypeScript and Type Safety

-- Maintain strict type safety (configured in `tsconfig.json`).
+- Maintain strict type safety as configured in `tsconfig.json`.
-- Avoid using `any`.
-Use proper interfaces and type guards.
+- Avoid `any`.
+Prefer explicit interfaces, enums, and type guards.
-- All new features should include appropriate TypeScript definitions in `src/types/`.
+- Add new type definitions in `src/types/` when introducing new features.
-- Run `npm run lint` (`tsc --noEmit`) to verify type safety before committing.
+- Run `npm run lint` (`tsc --noEmit`) before committing to verify type safety.

-### 2. Socratic Method
+### Socratic Method

-- The tutor should never just give the answer.
+- The tutor should guide students through reasoning instead of giving direct answers.
-- Always guide the student through reasoning.
+- Use encouraging, compassionate language.
-- Use encouraging and compassionate language.
+- Preserve the step-by-step tutoring style in all user-facing content.

-### 3. Component Architecture
+### Component Architecture

 - Keep components small and focused.
-- Use hooks for logic separation.
+- Use hooks to separate reusable logic from UI concerns.
 - Follow the existing directory structure:
   - `src/components/chat/`
   - `src/components/layout/`